Contraction Calculator: What It Is and How It Works?

 What Are Preterm Labor Contractions?

-Preterm labor contractions are often experienced after the fifth month or 20th week of pregnancy.
+Preterm labour contractions are often experienced after the fifth month or 20th week of pregnancy.
 These enable the cervix to expand and stretch before the mother reaches the normal time frame of nine months (40 weeks).
 A woman often experiences a contraction every ten to twelve minutes in an hour.
 Cramps, pelvis pressure, lower backache, and various digestive issues are some of the conditions experienced by a woman with such contractions.
-The woman’s abdomen undergoes a tough texture.
+The woman’s abdomen undergoes a tough texture (2).

-Preterm labor can induce the woman in question to give a premature birth before nine months, which impacts the baby’s health.
-A woman begins to experience real contractions at the 40th week of her pregnancy.
-Real contractions occur at intervals of five minutes and tend to get more painful and intense as the time of delivery approaches.
+Preterm labour can induce the woman in question to give premature birth before nine months, which impacts the baby’s health (3).
+A woman begins to experience real contractions in the 40th week of her pregnancy.
+Real contractions occur at intervals of four to five minutes and tend to get more painful and intense as the time of delivery approaches.

 How Does a Contraction Calculator Work?

-A contraction calculator can be an accurate tool to measure and track the length of contractions and how apart they occur.
+A pregnancy contraction tracker can be an accurate tool to measure and track the length of contractions and how apart they occur.
 But how does it work?
 Let’s find out!

 How to Time Contractions?

-The benefits of timing contractions clarify whether the contractions are false or real labor ones.
+The benefits of timing contractions clarify whether the contractions are false or real labour ones.
 False ones are irregular, and you will not find their frequency increasing over time.
-The true labor contractions increase in frequency and grow more intense.
-Timing of contractions plays a key role as it helps you understand which stage of labor you are experiencing, and it gives you an insight into how well your labor is progressing.
+True labour contractions happen at regular intervals, increase in frequency, grow more intense, last longer, and continue even if you change positions like straightening up or lying down.
+Timing of contractions plays a key role as it helps you understand which stage of labour you are experiencing, and it gives you an insight into how well your labour is progressing.

-• Timing contractions has become very easy with the various handy devices explicitly created.
+- Timing contractions have become very easy with the various handy devices explicitly created.

-• The simplest way to time labor contractions is to jot down the details, and you can record the information on a writing pad.
+- The simplest way to time labour contractions is to jot down the details, and you can record the information on a writing pad.

 Also Read: